xwmx/nb/README.md

     and `delete` will sync notebook changes to the remote repository, if one is set.
 To disable this behavior, set this to "0".

     • Default Value: "1"

 [2] color_primary
     -------------
     The primary color used to highlight identifiers and messages.
 Often this can be set to an xterm color number between 0 and 255.
 Some terminals support many more colors.
 To view a table of 256 common colors and numbers,
-    run: `nb settings colors`
+    run:

+        nb settings colors

-    To view a color for a number, run: `nb settings colors <number>`
+    To view a color for a number, run:

+        nb settings colors <number>

     • Default Value: "68" (blue) for 256 color terminals,
                      "4"  (blue) for  8  color terminals.

 [3] color_secondary
     ---------------
     The color used for lines and footer elements.
-Like color_primary, this can often be set to an xterm color number between 0 and 255. view a table of 256 common colors and numbers, run: `nb settings colors` To view a color for a number, run: `nb settings colors <number>`
+Like color_primary, this can often be set to an xterm color number between 0 and 255.
+Some terminals support many more colors.
+To view a table of 256 common colors and numbers,
+    run:

+        nb settings colors

+    To view a color for a number, run:

+        nb settings colors <number>

     • Default Value: "8"

 [4] color_theme
     -----------